+19703432565 rick@itrekeverest.com

 How much money should I bring for the trek?

 In the past there was not much to spend your money on up in the Himalayas other than food and teahouse accommodation which is already included in our trek prices.
 It’s still completely possible to do a trek with us and not spend any extra money.
 These days however there are a few more options.
-Some teahouses have a few upgraded rooms on a first-come, first-serve basis, some have wifi available and most will have a few power points where you can charge your electrical items (phones, camera’s etc).
+Some teahouses have a few upgraded rooms on a first-come, first-serve basis, most have wifi available and will have a few power points where you can charge your electrical items (phones, camera’s etc).
 Almost all of them will have beer or soda available at an extra cost.
+The latest trend is espresso coffee and bakeries which are nearly irresistible after walking through the mountains all day.

 So if you want to take advantage of some of these luxuries you should bring some extra rupees along the journey.

-There are also ATM’s all over Kathmandu and your normal bank card will work, just be sure to let your financial institution know that you’ll be travelling to Nepal before you start your trip.
+There are ATM’s all over Kathmandu and your normal bank card will work, just be sure to let your financial institution know that you’ll be travelling to Nepal before you start your trip.
+They also have a couple ATM’s in Namche Bazaar now but I would use these as back-up rather than your main plan.

 What is the weather like on the Everest Basecamp Trek?